How Much Do Private Investigators Make?

 Undercover surveillance for days.
 Internet research for hours.
 Interviews with dozens of relevant parties.
 Private investigators work hard for their money.
 Whether an investigation is large or intimate in scope, the same level of dedication and thoroughness is required for each case.
 Patience, doggedness, and a meticulous attention to detail are demanded of every private investigator.
 You want the pay to match the level of determination and effort required.
-How much private investigator salary will depend on location, work load, the nature of the work, experience, and more.
+So, how much do private investigators make?
+It depends on location, work load, the nature of the work, experience, and more.

 The U.S. Bureau of Labor Statistics reports that the median pay for a private investigator or detective, as of 2018, is about $50,000 annually or $24 per hour.
 The highest 10% of investigators earned close to $90,000 per year.
 The lowest 10% earned just under $30,000 a year.
 Just like any other job, salary is directly related to education and experience.
 In the state of Michigan, private detectives must be licensed.

-There are many factors that impact the salary of a private investigator, including your location – working in the Detroit area is a more profitable venture than being limited to the needs of a small town.
+There are many factors that impact how much private investigators make, including your location – working in the Detroit area is a more profitable venture than being limited to the needs of a small town.
 Caseload will ebb and flow, directly impacting the bottom line.
 Some investigators offer niche services while others have a broader menu of services that boost their salary.

 You can set yourself apart from the competition and support your hourly rates through membership or certification in professional associations.
 These affiliations also provide opportunities for networking and advancement.